cbossie/cbazurebootcamp/README.md

 [Azure Function HOL](https://github.com/MSRConnections/Azure-training-course/blob/master/Content/Functions/Azure%20Functions%20HOL%20(C%23).md0

 * In this hands-on lab, you will learn how to:
- * Create an Azure Function App
+ a.
+Create an Azure Function App
- * Write an Azure Function that uses a blob trigger
+ b.
+Write an Azure Function that uses a blob trigger
- * Add application settings to an Azure Function App
+ c.
+Add application settings to an Azure Function App
- * Use Microsoft Cognitive Services to analyze images and store the results in blob metadata
+ d.
+Use Microsoft Cognitive Services to analyze images and store the results in blob metadata